 Well, you have multiple advantages – first, as I already mentioned, you don’t always have to upload your document or copy-paste it, and second, it saves a lot of your time switching between websites.

 Only a few people know about this feature.
-Well, Grammarly gives you the option to switch between American English & British English.
+Well, Grammarly gives you the option to switch between American, British, Canadian, and Australian English.

 If you compare this with other proofreading tools, you hardly get any customization options, unlike Grammarly.

 However, I don’t get the comfort that I get while using Grammarly.
 Firstly, the UI of the software is merely excellent.
 Plus, all the features are easy to reach with a proper navigation structure.

 I don’t want to defame other brands here, but to me, both Ginger Software and WhiteSmoke stand no chance in front of Grammarly.